findkit/findkit/packages/docs/docs/ui/slot-overrides/slots.md

 The containing element for the header and the content elements.
 This slot can be used to customize the element positioning.
 For example it can be used to
-<Codesandbox link example="external-input">completely remove the header</Codesandbox>
+<Codesandbox link example="static/external-input">completely remove the header</Codesandbox>
 or add side panels with tag filters etc.

 <Api page="ui.slots.layout" />